Vanova/mfom_dcase16_task4/README.md

 improvement, compared to the baseline model with the binary cross-entropy.

-The proposed MFoM approaches are used in the series of works:
+The proposed MFoM approaches are used in the series of works

 * [Maximal Figure-of-Merit Embedding for Multi-label Audio Classification](http://cs.joensuu.fi/~villeh/MFoM-ICASSP2017.pdf)
 * [Recurrent Neural Network and Maximal Figure of Merit for Acoustic Event Detection](http://www.cs.tut.fi/sgn/arg/dcase2017/documents/challenge_technical_reports/DCASE2017_Kukanov_196.pdf)